CGAL/cgal-web/_posts/2020-03-23-Registration.md

 <h4><a href="https://www.irit.fr/STORM/site/">STORM, IRIT</a> and <a href="https://geometryfactory.com/">GeometryFactory</a></h4>

 <br>
 <p>Digitizing large objects or scenes often is often performed by scanning from several points of view and merging the scans together afterwards.
-If the sensors used for acquisition do not have a way to spatially organize these scans, a registration algorithm should be applied in order to produce a unified point cloud that is spatially consistent; if the sensors used do produce localization and orientation information, these might still suffer from noise and imprecision and require a registration processing.</p>
+If the sensors used for acquisition do not have a way to spatially organize these scans, a registration algorithm should be applied in order to produce a unified point cloud that is spatially consistent; even if the sensors used do produce localization and orientation information, these might still suffer from noise and imprecision and require a registration processing.</p>

-<p>CGAL now offers wrappers for two registration libraries: <em>OpenGR</em> and <em>Pointmatcher</em>.</p>
+<p>CGAL now offers wrappers for two registration libraries: <em>OpenGR</em> and <em>Pointmatcher</em>, enabling the combination of these tools with the diverse algorithms of CGAL (<a href="https://cgal.geometryfactory.com/CGAL/doc/master/Point_set_processing_3/index.html">Point set processing</a>, <a href="https://cgal.geometryfactory.com/CGAL/doc/master/Manual/packages.html#PartReconstruction">Shape Reconstruction</a>, <a href="https://cgal.geometryfactory.com/CGAL/doc/master/Shape_detection/index.html#Chapter_Shape_Detection">Shape Detection</a>, <a href="https://cgal.geometryfactory.com/CGAL/doc/master/Classification/index.html#Chapter_Classification">Classification</a>, ...) in a seamless and efficient manner.</p>

 <br>
 <h3><a href="https://storm-irit.github.io/OpenGR/">OpenGR</a></h3>